 Some other good vantage points are along the bridge walkway, where there are several observation decks.
 The North route is recommended for taking the best picture of the illuminated bridge with the sunset and skyscraper in the background.

-Last but not least, is a neat hidden spot at the Shibaura South Wharf Park.
-You can see the bridge from the bottom here, and at night catch a shot of the traditional pleasure boats passing closely by.
+Last but not least, is a nearly hidden spot at the Shibaura South Wharf Park.
+You can see the bridge from the bottom here, and at night catch a shot of the traditional pleasure boats passing close by.

-As the bridge is freely accessible for the public, many tourists, joggers, and photographers are using these walkways.
+As the bridge is freely accessible to the public, many tourists, joggers, and photographers are using these walkways.
 It takes about 20 to 30 minutes to cross the bridge on foot, though many visitors stop at the observation areas, where there are sitting benches to take in the view.
-The walkway is opened from 9am until 9pm in the summer (from April to October) and between 10am and 6pm in winter (from November to March), with last admission 30 minutes before closing time.
+The walkway is open from 9am until 9pm in the summer (from April to October) and between 10am and 6pm in winter (from November to March), with the last admission 30 minutes before closing time.
 It can get pretty windy on the bridge, so bring a nice warm jacket and leave your hat at home.
-When there are strong winds, the walkways may be closed.
+When there are strong winds, the walkways may be closed for safety.

 Cycling across the Rainbow Bridge is forbidden, but you are able to walk your bicycles across with a wooden board with small wheels (free of charge).
-If you want to go cycling around Odaiba, you can start your walk across Rainbow bridge from the Shibauri Minami Futo Park.
+If you want to go cycling around Odaiba, you can start your walk across the Rainbow Bridge from the Shibaura Minami Futo Park.

 How to get to the Rainbow Bridge

-The bridge is within walking distance from the Odaiba-Kaihinkoen and Shibaura-Futo station on the Yurikamome Line.
+The bridge is within walking distance from the Odaiba-Kaihinkoen and Shibaura-Futo stations on the Yurikamome Line.
 From the center of Tokyo, take the JR Yamanote Line to Shimbashi Station, and transfer to the Yurikamome Line.
-This train takes you on an exciting journey with a wide window at the place of a driver’s cockpit.
-Speeding through the capital, around a long spiral turn and over the water, this ride is the closest thing you can get to a roller coaster but with amazing city views!
+This train takes you on an exciting journey with a wide window in the place of a driver’s cockpit.
+Speeding through the capital, around a long spiral turn, and over the water, this ride is the closest thing you can get to a roller coaster with amazing city views!